rigelmad/Generate_Tech_News_Article/README.md

 ## Documentation
 ### config.json
 #### Configuration Paramters
-**file_name**: The desired file name for this article
+**1. file_name**: The desired file name for this article

-**thumbnail_picture**: The URL of the picture to appear on a website thumbnail.
+**2. thumbnail_picture**: The URL of the picture to appear on a website thumbnail.

-**headline**: The headline of the article, keep between 5-12 words.
+**3. headline**: The headline of the article, keep between 5-12 words.
 Mention the name of a tech company or service for added attention.

-**subtitle**: The subtitle, keep to one sentence.
+**4. subtitle**: The subtitle, keep to one sentence.
 Reader should be able to understand the crux of the article by now.

-**source**: The source of the information being addressed.
+**5. source**: The source of the information being addressed.
 - In this release, the supported `type`s are:
 ```
 "video",